sskeric/Simple_BloodDonationApp/README.md

 + Contact information
 + Automatically fetches appointment using reference code
 Supports:
-+ The Share Profile feature uses Android's email intent.
-An email application (e.g., Gmail) must be installed and configured on the device.
-The actual sending of emails is handled by the selected email application.
++ Email Sharing Profile Feature
+The application uses Android's email sharing functionality to export and send donor profile information through an installed email application (e.g., Gmail).
+During my video demonstration or testing, Gmail may display a "Queued" status instead of sending the email immediately.
+This behavior is controlled by the email application and device settings, not by the application itself.
+To send emails successfully, users should ensure that:
+a.
+An email application (such as Gmail) is installed.
+b.
+A valid email account is configured and signed in.
+c.
+Internet connectivity is available.
+d.
+Email synchronization is enabled on the device.
+Once these requirements are met, the shared profile information can be sent normally through the selected email application.
 + Delete profile + appointment data

 6. 🧭 Navigation System